NeRFReN: Neural Radiance Fields with Reflections: Experiments

-Quantitatively, {\sysname} significantly outperforms NeRF on \textit{art1} and \textit{mirror} in PSNR, and performs comparably with NeRF on rest of the scenes.
-But as demonstrated in \cref{sec:nerf}, NeRF produces inaccurate depth estimation due to the mixed geometry of the transmitted and reflected components, as shown on the bottom left corner of the NeRF rendering results in \cref{fig:compare}. {\sysname} models the scene with separate neural radiance fields, and provides physically correct depth map by taking the depth estimation of the transmitted field.
+Quantitatively, {\sysname} significantly outperforms NeRF on \textit{art1} and \textit{mirror} in terms of PSNR.
+While performing slightly better on rest of the scenes, NeRF produces inaccurate depth estimation due to the mixed geometry of the transmitted and reflected components as demonstrated in \cref{sec:nerf}, which is shown on the bottom left corner of the NeRF rendering results in \cref{fig:compare}. {\sysname} models the scene with separate neural radiance fields, and provides physically correct depth map by taking the depth estimation of the transmitted field.
 Also, NeRF generates sub-optimal renderings when the multi-view consistency is violated while {\sysname} does not suffer from such restrictions, as shown in the \textit{mirror} case in \cref{fig:teaser}(b).
 NeRF-D produces more correct depth estimation than NeRF by adopting the depth smoothness regularization, and condition the surface color on viewing direction.
 However, it synthesizes blurry results due to the insufficient representation power of NeRF's view-dependency in modeling complex reflections.
 The quantitative results conform with this claim that NeRF-D consistently underperforms NeRF and {\sysname}.

 To demonstrate the depth estimation quality of {\sysname}, we also qualitatively compare with NerfingMVS~\cite{wei2021nerfingmvs} on RFFR scenes.
 Results are shown in \cref{fig:compare-depth}.
 NerfingMVS utilizes monocular depth estimation priors and post-filtering to achieve promising results on ScanNet scenes, but struggles on scenes with complex reflections.
-This is because NerfingMVS initializes the depth maps based on Multi-View-Stereo output, which cannot give faithful depth estimates in such cases.
+This is because NerfingMVS initializes the depth maps based on Multi-View-Stereo output, which cannot give faithful depth estimations in such cases.

 To conclude, {\sysname} achieves visually pleasing view synthesis results and physically correct depth estimation results at the same time.
 The formulation of {\sysname} naturally relax the multi-view consistency of NeRF by combining the transmitted and reflected part in the image domain, which greatly facilitate novel view synthesis in challenging scenes like those with mirrors.